oracle-devrel/oci-code-editor-samples/functions/README_CREATE_FUNCTION.md

-# OCI Functions with OCI Code Editor
+# Creating New OCI Functions with OCI Code Editor

 ## Introduction